A City of Sadness: Plot

 The February 28 Incident of 1947 occurs, in which thousands of Taiwanese people are massacred by Kuomintang troops.
 The Lin family follows announcements related to the event via radio, in which Chen Yi, the chief executive of Taiwan, declares martial law to suppress dissenters.
 The wounded pour into the neighborhood clinic, and Wen-ching is arrested but eventually released.
 Hiroe heads for the mountains to join the leftist guerillas.
 Wen-ching expresses his desire to join Hiroe, but Hiroe convinces Wen-ching to return and marry Hiromi, who loves him.

 When Lin Wen-hsiung is gambling at a casino one day, a fight breaks out with one of the Shanghainese who previously framed Wen-liang.
 This results in Wen-hsiung being shot and killed by a Shanghainese mafia member.
 Following Wen-hsiung's funeral, Wen-ching and Hiromi marry at home, and Hiromi later bears a child.
 The couple supports Hiroe's resistance group, but the guerilla forces are defeated and executed.
 They manage to inform Wen-ching of the fact and encourage him to escape, but Hiromi later recounts that they did not have anywhere to go.
 As a result, Wen-ching is soon arrested by the Kuomintang for his involvement with the guerillas, and there are only Hiromi and her son left at home.

 Historical background

-During the Japanese colonial period (1895-1945), Taiwan had limited contact with mainland China.
-Thus when the control of Taiwan was given to the Republic of China (ROC) led by the Kuomintang (KMT) government at the end of the Second World War, the people on Taiwan faced major political, social, cultural and economic adjustment.
-Cultural and social tension built up between the Taiwanese and mainlanders during these years.
-Political distrust was also intensifying between Taiwanese elites and the Provincial Administration headed by Governor Chen Yi.
+During the Japanese colonial period (1895–1945), Taiwan had limited contact with mainland China.
+Thus, when control of Taiwan was transferred to the Republic of China (ROC), led by the Kuomintang (KMT) government at the end of the Second World War, the people of Taiwan faced major political, social, cultural, and economic adjustments.
+Cultural and social tensions built up between the Taiwanese and mainlanders during these years.
+Political distrust also intensified between Taiwanese elites and the Provincial Administration headed by Governor Chen Yi.

-Meanwhile in the late 1940s, the Nationalist government was engaged in a civil war against the Communists on the mainland.
-The Chinese economy deteriorated rapidly and the post-war economic situation in Taiwan worsened each day.
-An increasing number of illegal activities took place across the Taiwan Strait and social disturbances, as a result of unemployment, food shortages, poverty, and housing issues, became imminent.
+Meanwhile, in the late 1940s, the Nationalist government was engaged in a civil war against the Communists on the mainland.
+The Chinese economy deteriorated rapidly, and the post-war economic situation in Taiwan worsened daily.
+An increasing number of illegal activities took place across the Taiwan Strait, and social disturbances—resulting from unemployment, food shortages, poverty, and housing issues—became imminent.